alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 ---
 layout: post
-title: "Hire Me: The Quest for My Next Dream Job"
+title: "The Quest for My Next Dream Job"
 date: 2025-02-2 13:10 +0300
 mermaid: true
 description: "A reflection on my career and what I'm looking for in my next job"